Pearls are formed when a pearl oyster coats any hard particle entering it with layers of nacre, a form of calcium carbonate.

-Divers hand-pick wild P. maxima from ocean beds in the Pilbara and Kimberley, with the main fishing grounds near Broome, from January until about July.
+Divers hand-pick wild P. maxima from ocean beds in the Pilbara and Kimberley, with the main fishing grounds near Broome.
 The divers work from sophisticated pearling boats, on which the oysters are often seeded – they’re returned to the sea bed in net panels.
 (Some pearl oysters are seeded later at the pearl farm.)

-Over the next three months, the panels are turned regularly to make the pearls round.
+The panels are turned regularly for three months to make the pearls round.
 Next they’re moved to the sheltered waters of farms and suspended on floating lines.
 It takes up to two years for the pearls to grow to desirable size and quality.
 Most pearl farms are located in the pristine waters off the Kimberley coast.

 The best oysters may be seeded several times, with each pearl larger than the one before.

 Hatchery-bred pearl oysters are now also a major part of pearl production.
 They are used to supplement the wild pearl oysters collected.
 Hatcheries in Broome and Darwin (using broodstock sourced from WA) supply significant quantities of juvenile P. maxima to pearl farms.